-Her interest in “the way people and organizations work” started many years ago when she was hired as a Training Associate at UNUM, down in Portland.
+Her interest in “the way people and organizations work” started many years ago when she was hired as a Training Associate at UNUM, an insurance company in Portland, Maine.
 Ginger eventually ran UNUM’s training and development department before moving on to run her own small business doing organization development work, first in Canada, then in the Dallas area, and finally here, after moving back to Bangor in 2005.

-With over 30 years in the “people development business”, she is an experienced trainer, facilitator and executive coach and has worked with individuals and groups on many different issues related to improving individual and organizational effectiveness.
+With over 25 years in the “people development business”, she is an experienced trainer, facilitator and coach and has worked with individuals and groups on many different issues related to improving individual and organizational effectiveness.
 She is especially interested in helping people develop confidence and skills related to leadership, team effectiveness, managing conflict and change, and managerial courage.

 Ginger is a Master Life Coach certified with the Martha Beck Institute, a certified trainer of Power & System’s Organization Workshop simulation and a long-standing member of the NTL Institute.
 She is also certified and/or uses the following assessments in her work. . .

 - Myers Briggs Type Indicator — a personality assessment

 - Lumina Spark — a personality assessment measuring 24 qualities on a continuum (called “trait, not type”) and three unique, integrated views of you. . .

 - the underlying you

 - the everyday you